 We all want to look and feel our best and we know that starts with eating healthy meals.
 With small changes and a little planning you can.
 Here are 7 ways to make your meals healthier.

 Healthy eating isn't only about the food you eat; cooking methods are also important.
 Make meals healthier by cutting back how often you fry foods.
 Instead, try:

 - Instant Pot

 If you choose to fry foods, use a healthy alternative such as coconut oil which is a good source of vital medium-chain fatty acids (MCFAs).
 Vegetable oils can be unhealthy, so make sure you read up on how to choose the best oil for your chosen recipe.

-I won't say I never fry foods, because everyone loves my fried chicken wings with four sauce variations.
+I won't say I never fry foods, because everyone loves my fried and tasty chicken wings with four sauce variations.
 But I choose to reserve frying for rare occasions and use the excuse that I need to season my cast iron skillets.